burlak1n/---------------------/README.md

 *   **FR5: Conflict Handling.** If a user selects a slot that was just taken, the bot shall display an error message ("Sorry, this slot is no longer available") and refresh the interface with current available slots.
 *   **FR6: Rescheduling.** The `/reschedule` command shall clear the user's existing booking and restart the booking flow (FR3).
 *   **FR7: Contact Request.** If no slots are suitable, a message within the bot shall instruct the user to use a command (e.g., `/contact`).
 Using this command shall send the user a link to the Telegram account of the responsible person.
-*   **FR8: Notification.** The bot shall send a reminder notification to the user at 11:00 AM MSK on the day of their interview.
+*   **FR8: Notification.** The bot shall send a reminder notification to the user at 12:00 PM MSK (9:00 AM UTC) on the day of their interview.
 The notification shall include the interview time and other relevant details.
 *   **FR9: Slot Availability.** A slot shall become unavailable for new bookings 2 hours before its start time.

 **5.2.
 Admin Service Integration**